wizardinacan/styx-flow/README.md

 - [ ] Pages - templates (info - rich text, flow - feed view, folio - category view)
 - [ ] Custom site-wide CSS
 - [ ] Categories / Tags
-- [ ] User preferences (opt out of sensitive post tags)
+- [ ] User preferences (opt in/out of sensitive post tags)

 ## License

 Styx Flow is free software licensed under the [GPL3.0 License](https://opensource.org/license/gpl-3-0/).
-You are free to self-host this software or modify it as you see fit, as long as the software itself remains free.
+You are free to self-host this software or modify it as you see fit, as long as the source code is available.
 If you'd like to support Wizard in a Can, we will be offering specialty hosting for Styx Flow sites once v1.0.0 is released.

 -----